- slide 1 of 7

 Note: Other options for this craft include using colored popcorn kernels or you can have the students paint plain ones different colors.
 Also, you could use rolled up colored tissue paper and glue on or even colored beads

 The Pilgrims Meet the Native Americans

 The Pilgrims landed November 21st, 1620 at Provincetown, Cape Cod; but it wasn't until December 21st, 1620 that they settled at Plymouth Rock, Cape Cod, Massachusetts.
 From there they created their own government and suffered their first long, hard winter.
-Local Native Americans shows the pilgrims how to plant crops, fish and trap food in order to survive.
+Local Native Americans show the pilgrims how to plant crops, fish and trap food in order to survive.
 To celebrate and give thanks, they feasted together on their bounty - a day we now call Thanksgiving.

 Teach your students about the history of this famous gathering and celebration of life's true gifts through these Pilgrim and Native American crafts.